 Process and Implementation

 ABM is a method of internal analysis that looks at crucial business activities.
 Then, it evaluates those activities based on their cost to the company and the amount of value addition they do.
-ABM analysis uses cost information from the activity-based costing (ABC).
+ABM analysis uses cost information from activity-based costing (ABC).
 Under ABC, an accountant assigns general overhead costs to the cost objects based on the activity drivers.

 After a business identifies the activities that add value and those that don’t, the company then focuses on making activities that add value more efficiently.
 The management may reduce or eliminate the activities that don’t add any value.
 A company may also use ABM analysis to rank the value-added activities by the level of contribution they make.